speedycoder1/textmodifier/README.md

 # Textmodifier

-a very simple tool made in pascal to modify a text based on a standard scheme. purpose of app is demonstation
+Texmodifier is a very simple tool made in pascal to modify a text based on standard function.
+Purpose of app is demonstation.

 ## Description

-Basically this project is just an demo.
+Paste a text and select all or part of the text to apply functions on the text that modify the text.

+MainMenu::RandomCase
+give the letters in the selection a random case e.g. upper or lower case.

 ## Getting Started